mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 But thi looked back at him as he stared back with eyes colder than the wind.
 "Who are you?" he asked.
 "Is this another of Shinna's tests?"

 The maman adjusted hae stance, took a step toward him and bowed.
 "I am Casra and this is my home.
-We did not lead you here to test your loyalty or enslave you with kanosin.
+We did not lead you here to test your loyalty or give you kanosin.
 We brought you here so that you could be yourself again, and hopefully help others to do the same.
 I know you have no reason to trust a stranger from what you've seen out here, but you can see yourself that I live far away from the others for a reason.
 I have a place of refuge here.
 Safety from the hunters and the cold."

-He observed: hae spartan coat and trousers, a well-used lantern, and no sign of kanosin in hae skin.
-Casra might not be with Shinna but he'd learned to measure everyone on Ulukoma with an eye of distrust.
+He observed: hae humble coat and trousers, a well-used lantern, and no sign of kanosin in hae skin.
+Casra might not be allied with Shinna but he'd learned to measure everyone on Ulukoma with an eye of distrust.
 "How many are here?" he asked.

 "It's just my kaln and I," thi said.